-FinMeas automatic extensometers are the tool of choice for the Rantatunneli Alliance project in Tampere.
+FinMeas automatic extensometers – the tool of choice for the Rantatunneli Alliance project in Tampere

-Measurement technology developed by FinMeas Ltd. is being used in highway tunnel construction work in the city.
-FinMeas automatic extensometers are being used to monitor rock-bed movements throughout the tunnel construction project, which will take several years.
+Measurement technology developed by FinMeas was used in highway tunnel construction work in Tampere, Finland.
+FinMeas automatic extensometers were used to monitor rock bed movements throughout the tunnel construction project, which took several years.

-FinMeas’ client is Tampere Rantatunneli Alliance, whose partner responsible for rock engineering is consulting engineering firm, Saanio & Riekkola Oy.
-Excavation work on the 2.3 km highway tunnel began in spring 2014 and the finished tunnel is scheduled to open for traffic in 2017.
+The client was Tampere Rantatunneli Alliance, whose partner responsible for rock engineering was consulting engineering firm Saanio & Riekkola Oy.
+Excavation work on the 2.3-kilometre highway tunnel began in spring 2014 with a scheduled completion date of 2017.

 “If the movements are minor, all is well.
 However, if the measurements indicate movement that is more substantial than anticipated, people at the construction site can react quickly and, if necessary, add more reinforcement structures, for example.”